evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

 ## Testing Methodology

-As the name ``bdd`` might suggest, the framework roughly follows the [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) philosophy.
+The framework roughly follows the [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) philosophy.
 With this style of testing, you can create test suites for each component or subsystem under test.
 Then, you can add one more scenarios that represent actual use cases (from an end-user perspective) to the test suite and run them all.
+All of this happens in code; there's no [DSL](https://en.wikipedia.org/wiki/Domain-specific_language).

 ## Global Testing Primitives